 - Water supply

-Gas and electric tankless water heaters supply different levels of hot water.
+Gas and electric heaters supply different levels of hot water.
 While the electric versions can provide as much as 8 gpm, sufficient for the average family, the gas versions can provide a larger supply of hot water.
 They are thus a better option for homes and buildings needing lots of hot water.

 However whichever choice you make, tankless water heaters are definitely better than the energy sucking conventional water heaters.
 They not only save you money, but also reduce the amount of carbon emissions to the environment.